-lacksquare he author traces the history of the clan lacksquare gyzstan.
-She relies on facts to demonstrate system and its evolution as part of the that the clan system of our days is a product political processes unfolding in Kyr- of classical unification of tribes into clans.
+he author traces the history of the clan | gyzstan.
+She relies on facts to demonstrate that the clan system of our days is a product political processes unfolding in Kyr- | of classical unification of tribes into clans.

 KEYWORDS: clan, kin, tribe, tribalism, nomads, nomenklatura clans, political-family clan, ethnoregionalism, Kyrgyzstan.